jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 # lukeghg: Installation and usage in sorvi server
-The *lukeghg* python package contains tools to generate CRFReporter xml file from GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.
+The *lukeghg* python package contains command line tools to generate CRFReporter xml file from GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.
+There are no plans to make graphical user interface.

 ## Contents